Snip Nua: Death and legacy

 Snip Nua's career as a professional racer was short; on 14 December 2009 she was euthanized after sustaining a hock injury at Harold's Cross Greyhound Stadium.

-In early 2010 a series of demonstrations were held at Dara Ó Briain's UK show to try to persuade both him and the BBC to publicly denounce the sport of greyhound racing due to the dog's death.
+In May 2010, the Huddersfield Examiner ran a blog quoting Kevin McClements from the Irish Party for Animal Welfare, criticising the TV show's view of greyhound racing due to the dog's death.